Photo content credit: Sneaky Pete

 ***author update 1-29-17 – I corrected some typos and added in a few more details about Pete***

 Spoiler alert: If you plan on watching the show this blog post does reveal a few details.

 Things We Really Liked

-The story of Sneaky Pete in Season 1 flowed at a good pace and each episode unfolded with interest and intrigue.
+The story of Sneaky Pete in Season 1 flowed at a good pace and each episode unfolded with intrigue.
 The web of a story was woven with suspense and the skill of the writers was obvious.
-Some scenes had a piercing impact –the kind of scenes that pull you in – take hold of something inside and leave you stirred.
+Some scenes had a piercing impact –the kind of scenes that pull you in – and take hold of something to leave you stirred.
 Those gripping scenes are what kept us hitting next episode.

 The quality of the acting was superior and a diverse cast (mix of ages, gender, and race) gave us a natural East Coast vibe.

-The steak dinner scene with Vince and Karolina (Wydra) was a top scene for both my son and me: Bites of steak, sips of wine, and revealing conversation – while sitting at bar stools facing the viewer.
+The steak dinner scene with Vince and Karolina (Wydra) was a top scene for us: bites of steak, sips of wine, and revealing conversation – while sitting at bar stools facing the viewer.
 Artsy – well written – and we could feel Vince’s pride (and insecurity) as he talked about what he has built for himself.
-Maybe a little wannabe Godfather-ish (still chewing on the whole Vince characterization), but also loved the clothing worn by Vince and Karolina – some outfits were a touch of Great Gatsby with tuxedos and elegant gowns.
+Maybe a little wannabe Godfather-ish (still chewing on the whole Vince characterization), but also liked the clothing worn by Vince and Karolina – some outfits were a touch of Great Gatsby with tuxedos and gowns.